-This federal law sets up procedures to correct information in your credit report.
-It gives you the following rights:
+This federal law sets up procedures to correct information in your credit

-- You have the right to obtain a free copy of your credit report from each of the three national consumer reporting agencies once per year.
-The copy you receive must contain all the information in your report at that time. - You have the right to know who has received your report in the last year, and two years for employment purposes. - If you are denied credit because of information in your credit report, the creditor must tell you the name and address of the credit reporting agency used. - You have the right to a free copy of your credit report when your application for credit is denied due to information in the credit report.
+- You have the right to know who has received your report in the last year, and two years for employment purposes. - If you are denied credit because of information in your credit report, the creditor must tell you the name and address of the credit reporting agency used. - You have the right to a free copy of your credit report when your application for credit is denied due to information in the credit report.
 Your request for a free report must be made within 60 days of receiving the denial notice. - If you contest the accuracy or completeness of your credit report, you should file a dispute with the credit reporting agency and with the creditor that provided the information.
 Both the credit bureau and the company providing the data are required to reinvestigate your complaint. - You have a right to add a brief explanation to your credit report if the dispute is not resolved to your satisfaction. - Outdated information may not be reported.
 In most cases, information will drop off after seven years.
-Bankruptcy stays on your report for 10 years.
+Bankruptcy stays on your credit report for ten years.